 - Upon receiving a complete application package, we will review it and if all of the prerequisites are met and we are able to offer you a space, you will be notified of your acceptance via email.

-What can I expect the format of the OG Tutor Training to be?
+What can I expect the format of the OG Tutor Training Coursework to be?

-- The Associate Level Course is the foundation-level course in the OG approach.
+- The Associate Coursework is the foundation-level course in the OG approach.
 Classes provide hands-on opportunities to learn the structure of the English language and practice multisensory techniques for teaching reading, spelling, and handwriting.
 Presentations include lectures, multisensory experiences and teaching demonstrations.

 What is the workload like outside of class time for the Part 1 Associate Coursework?

 - Homework requirements include reviewing the course notes in preparation for daily quizzes.